kernelsmith/hieroglyphy-ruby/README.md

 A tool and library for converting javascript strings, numbers, and scripts to equivalent sequences of ()[]{}+! characters that run in the browser.
-(Currently Internet Explorer is not supported as it does not support accessing a string as an array of characters)
+(Currently Internet Explorer is not supported as it does not support accessing a string as an array of characters)  Tested on Ruby 1.8.7 and should work on 1.9x

 ## Usage and installation